ZEB3Z/Information-Management-System---E-Commerce-Brutor/README.md

 Import the file "db_sample.sql" into that database.
 This will create all the tables and insert sample data.

-Copy the entire folder named "information management" into your htdocs directory.
+Copy the entire folder named "shop" into your htdocs directory.
 For example: C:\xampp\htdocs\information management

 Make sure the project path looks like this: